jsdoc2md/jsdoc-api/README.md

 <a name="module_jsdoc-api..JsdocOptions+source"></a>

 #### options.source : <code>string</code>
 A string containing source code to process.
-Either this or `source` must be supplied.
+Either this or `files` must be supplied.

 **Kind**: instance property of [<code>JsdocOptions</code>](#module_jsdoc-api..JsdocOptions)
 <a name="module_jsdoc-api..JsdocOptions+cache"></a>